Carlos-Ballon/COVID-19_DMII_ICA_cross-sectional/report_sources/code.md

 ### Unadjusted models

-> Note: All variables included in the formula are based on bivariate
+> 📝***NOTE:*** The variables included in the univariate regression
-> analysis.
+> analysis were selected based on the results of the bivariate analysis.

 ``` r
 table_3.1 <- data_uv |>